-Senate is the University’s principal academic body, responsible to Council for teaching and learning, examinations and research and enterprise.
+Senate is responsible to the Board of Trustees for teaching and learning, examinations and research and enterprise.
 It has more than 100 members, including deans, heads of department and student representatives, and is chaired by the Vice-Chancellor.
 Senate normally meets five times a year.

-There are just over 100 members of Senate - Vice-Chancellor, Pro Vice-Chancellors, deans, heads of department, Registrar and Chief Operating Officer, Librarian, President and Vice-President of the Students’ Unionand President of the Postgraduate Union, and a number of the following: professors, members of the non-professorial academic staff, holders of posts of academic responsibility, holders of research posts and elected student representatives.
+There are just over 100 members of Senate.
+Members include the Vice-Chancellor, Pro Vice-Chancellors, Deans, Heads of School, Registrar and Chief Operating Officer, Librarian, Bristol Students’ Union Sabbatical Officers, and a number of elected staff and student representatives.

-It awards fellowships, scholarships and prizes.
-Senate regulates the admission of students to the University and makes regulations concerning student discipline.
-Senate may declare an opinion on any matter relating to the University and Council must take Senate’s views into consideration.
+Senate may declare an opinion on any matter relating to the University and the Board of Trustees must take Senate’s views into consideration.

 Senate normally meets 5 times a year.
 Its Chair is the Vice-Chancellor.
-After each meeting, Senate reports to Council.
+After each meeting, Senate reports to the Board of Trustees.